Clayton Boyer Clock Designs

 John Hilgenberg's MACC can be seen in motion on the video player below (MACC appears after "Simplicity," around 1:20):

-The MACC is available in two formats.
-The price of the plan in dxf format delivered by email is $72.00.
-The paper plan delivered by mail is $77.00 plus shipping.
+The MACC is available in dxf format only.
+You can choose delivery via instant download or by email attachment.
+The price of the plan is 72.00.
 Instructions for purchasing this clock plan can be found on this page: Masochist's Corner